chensteven/wecloud-mlops/README.md

 ##### Prepared by WecloudData

 This project shows you how to train and deploy a deep learning model using PyTorch, Fast API and Docker.

+to do:
+- documentation
+- upload lectures to the right place